Fiona-J-W/cpp_tutorial/src/07_classes2.md

 got this question).
 The reasoning is again that keeping this kind of information can easily expose a lot of errors in the used formulas or during calculation.

-An dramatic example for what can happen if you do not use types is the [Mars Climate Orbiter](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter): It got to close to the surface because one module incorrectly produced results in imperial measures, while another one expected those to be in a sane (=metric) unit-system.
+A dramatic example for what can happen if you do not use types is the [Mars Climate Orbiter](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter): It got to0 close to the surface because one module incorrectly produced results in imperial measures, while another one expected those to be in a sane (=metric) unit-system.
 The lessons from this incident are: